easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20181114
+not much is done, I just want to log it for future reference
+## started to try discrete time control
+short answer: it is not working

+tried to have shorter sampling time (0.0001 s) and rise time (0.005 s) but that wasn't feasible because the motors were saturated all the time

+currently it was set to 0.001 s and 0.05 s and individual motors seemed to work

+set `A0 = 2 * Am` to be consistent with continuous time

+with a `step = 1`, it was not working due to saturation also

+we should avoid saturation because it basically means the motors are not strong enough

+one simple solution would be having larger saturation threshold

+individual motor control exhibited similar plots but discrete time controller couldn't even hold the TCP at origin, where continuous time controller had no problem

+discrete time controller would deviate and oscillate for quite long with no sign of stabilization

+it seemed to be because of the saturation as well

+it should note that previously the motor were already operated on the edge of saturation

+renamed *indeJointControl.m* as *indeJointControlCont.m* for continuous time and saved as *indeJointControlDisc.m* for discrete time

+## struggled with keeping track and tried to push this into KTH Github
+fingers crossed that it would work

 # 20181108
 ## added post-processing in *plotControlDesign.m*
 generated a table from the figures for maximal deviation and torque